Four square: World Championships

 Since 2005, Bridgton, ME, has hosted the annual World Four Square Championships where adults and children compete to determine the world's best four square players.

 World records

 On August 4–5, 2012, a group of 17 Needham High School students and alumni—assisted by 50 other Needham residents at various times—broke the previous world record by playing for 34 hours, the previous record being held by 15 Manchester College students who played the game for 30 hours.
 The world record was held by eight Argentinean players for 29 hours in 2008, as recognized by Guinness World Records.
 The Argentinean record was preceded by a group of teens from Youngstown, Ohio, who also played for 29 hours.

-Common terms for four square

-Many terms are used for specific techniques that can be allowed or banned by the primary square: